mariohernandez/component-based-development/exercises/6-integrating-components.md

 We are now ready to integrate the Speaker component with Drupal so it inherits all the markup and styles we wrote on the first step of this process.

 ### 3.1 Inspecting the Speaker Node
-Let's take a look at the Basic page node we created previously now that we have enabled the Badcamp theme.
+Let's take a look at the Basic page node we created previously now that we have enabled the shiny theme.
 As you can see, the node renders but it lacks all the styles and markup we created when we built the Speaker component.
 The reason for this is that Drupal still does not know about the Speaker component.
 In this section we will take all the steps needed to make Drupal aware of our component and make the necessary configuration updates to complete the component integration.

 * While displaying the Speaker node, right-click on it and choose **Inspect** or **Inspect element** from your browser's dialog box

 * If you are looking at the _Elements_ tab within the browser's code inspector, you will see all the markup drupal is printing to render the component.
 In addition, you will notice several lines of green information which normally you don't see.
-The green text is Twig debbuging information, which will become really handy to integrate the component.
+The green text is Twig debbuging information, which will become really handy for integrating the component.

 * Having access to Twig's debugging information allows us to easily identify which templates Drupal is using to render our content.